digital-asset/daml/docs/source/daml-script/index.rst

 name, it will create 2 different parties.
 This is very convenient for testing since a new party cannot see any old contracts on the ledger so using new parties for each test removes the need to reset the ledger.
+We factor out party allocation into a functions so we can reuse it in later sections.

 .. literalinclude:: ./template-root/src/ScriptExample.daml
    :language: daml
-   :start-after: -- TEST_ALLOCATE_BEGIN
+   :start-after: -- ALLOCATE_PARTIES_BEGIN
-   :end-before: -- TEST_ALLOCATE_END
+   :end-before: -- ALLOCATE_PARTIES_END

 We now call the ``initialize`` function that we defined before on the parties that we have just allocated.